Eczbek/xieite/docs/system/StandardStreamsController/setCursorVisibility.md

 void setCursorVisibility(bool value) noexcept;
 ```
 ### Parameters
-- `value` - A `bool` copy to determine whether to show or hide the cursor
+- `value` - A `bool` to determine whether to show or hide the cursor